 But as a beginner, if you are concerned about the game time frame, it depends on multiple elements such as game type, members, area, etc. A basic paintball game usually ends in 15 minutes, and a scenario-based game takes 16 to 20 hours per game.

 How Long Does A Paintball Game Last?

-The player probably thinks the game will last for an hour, but what if you are disqualified earlier than an hour?
+The player probably thinks the game will last an hour, but what if you are disqualified earlier than an hour?

 Also, time varies with game type.
 It means paintball games have various categories like woodsball, catch the flag, scenario paintball games, etc. These games have different time limits to end.
 Usually, a basic paintball game takes 15 minutes to end.
-And if you are playing a long paintball game in a defined area, such as a game platform, it might take many hours to complete.
+If you are playing a long paintball game in a defined area, such as a game platform, it might take many hours to complete.
 I advise you to wear the most comfortable paintball mask.

 How Long You Can Use Paintballs?

 Can paintballs last up to a year?
 It might be true if you keep your paintballs safe and proper.
 All paintballs are made from different materials, affecting the paintball’s lifetime.
 Some are made of non-toxic and biodegradable material that is easily stored for an extended period.
 But some paintball is made of toxic material that makes paintballs expire fast.

 Major Factors That Affect How Long Your Paintballs Will Last

 Let me tell you about the factors that make your paintballs last longer.
 It includes ingredients, shell thickness, and paint texture.